United Kingdom (Europe & Russia)Advice for All Destinations Immunisations Malaria Alerts News

 spread through infected blood and blood products, contaminated needles and medical instruments and sexual intercourse.

 Risk is higher for long stays, frequent travel and for children (exposed through cuts and scratches), those who may require medical treatment during travel.

 Risk is highest for those with underlying medical conditions where there is increased risk of severe disease e.g. chronic liver/kidney disease; haemophiliacs; men who have sex with men; people who change partners frequently; people who inject drugs.

 - Tetanus: spread through contamination of cuts, burns and wounds with tetanus spores.
 Spores are found in soil worldwide.
 A total of 5 doses of tetanus vaccine are recommended for life in the UK.
 Boosters are usually recommended in a country or situation where the correct treatment of an injury may not be readily available.

 - Malaria not normally present unless the illness was contracted abroad.

 There is a high risk of exposure to coronavirus (COVID-19) in the United Kingdom.

-Information on measures implemented in the 4 UK nations in response to coronavirus (COVID-19) are available form the following websites:
+Information on measures implemented in the 4 UK nations in response to coronavirus (COVID-19) are available from the following websites: